-I'm an Assistant Professor of Mathematics at the New York City College of Technology, one of the senior constituent colleges of CUNY, the City University of New York.
-I obtained my doctorate at the University of Oxford, under the supervision of Peter M. Neumann, and my undergraduate degree at Imperial College London.
+I'm an Assistant Professor of Mathematics at the City University of New York (City Tech).
+I did my undergraduate degree at Imperial College London and my doctorate at the University of Oxford, under the supervision of Peter M. Neumann.

-My research lies in the intersection of group theory and combinatorics.
-I'm particularly interested in permutation groups (both infinite and finite) and some of the structures upon which they act: graphs, digraphs and surfaces.
-Of particular interest to me is the structure of infinite primitive permutation groups which act on countably infinite sets.
+My research lies in the intersection of group theory, combinatorics and topological group theory.
+I'm particularly interested in infinite permutation groups which act on locally-finite graphs, and compactly generated totally disconnected locally compact topological groups.
 A list of my publications can be found on this website.

 My academic family tree can be found in the Mathematics Genealogy Project.